 Top military commanders and the National Police expressed their support for the president by positioning security forces around the legislative building.
-This was perceived differently, depending on what you read.
+This was perceived differently to different people, depending on what you read in the news.
 Some argue it was for his protection, others argue it was to assert dominance and others claim that it was a threat.

 Bukele gave an ultimatum to the absent deputies: They have a week to return and vote for the loan.

 “If these scoundrels do not approve the Territorial Control Plan we will summon them again on Sunday.
 These scoundrels do not want to work for the people.
 One week we will give them. ”Nayib Bukele, President of El Salvador – February 9, 2020